Audience menu for:

 Welding, soldering, and brazing workers need good eyesight, hand-eye coordination, and manual dexterity, along with good math, problem-solving, and communication skills.
 They should be able to concentrate on detailed work for long periods and be able to bend, stoop, and work in awkward positions.
 In addition, welders increasingly must be willing to receive training and perform tasks required in other production jobs.

-Completers of this course should be able to obtain entry-level employment in the construction/metal building/fabrication trades.
+Students that successfully complete this course should be able to obtain entry-level employment in the construction/metal building/fabrication trades.
 The program takes about five weeks to complete and is offered during the fall and spring semesters in the evening.

 Total approximate cost is $600.
 Total instructional hours are 30.